Avantibai: Indian rebellion of 1857

 Avantibai resorted to guerilla warfare to fend off the British army.
-However, when facing almost certain defeat in battle, she committed suicide by piercing herself with a guard's sword on 20 March 1858.
+However, when facing almost certain defeat in battle, she sacrificed her life for the protection of the motherland by piercing herself with her sword on 20 March 1858.
+Rani achieved veergati at a place called Sukhi-Talaiya between Balapur and Ramgarh.
+After this, the movement was suppressed from this area and Ramgarh also came under British control.